 Academic Qualifications and Other Experience

-Luckily, there are usually no requirements regarding academic qualifications for most UK drama schools - at least for undergraduate - so you don't need to have any specific GCSE or A Level results to apply.
+Luckily, there are usually no requirements regarding academic qualifications for most Australian drama schools - at least for new undergraduate students - so you don't need to have any specific VCE, HSE, WACE or QCE results to apply.

-It is worth pointing out that drama schools in the US and the UK do require a particular level of English language proficiency - so, if you are an international student, it would be worth checking directly with the school to which you are applying.
+It is worth pointing out that drama schools in the US, UK and Australia do require a particular level of education and English language proficiency - so, if you are an international student, it would be worth checking the information directly with the school to which you are applying.

 You will probably be required to submit a personal statement, however.
 This will detail the reasons why you want to pursue a degree in acting and outline your previous experience and enthusiasm.

 How to Prepare for Your Drama School Audition?